 - Key outcomes

 Before applying for a grant, please take some time to read the TDS Charitable Foundation Bid Guidance.
 To apply, complete and return the Application for Funding form.
-The deadline for this round of funding is 5pm on Wednesday 4th October 2017.
-The applications will be considered by the Trustees in late October 2017.
+The deadline for this round of funding is 5pm on Friday 22nd December 2017.
+The applications will be considered by the Trustees in early 2018.

 What happens next?

 Please submit your application for funding by Friday 22nd December 2017.